axelpale/nudged-py/README.rst

 ===

-nudged.estimate(domainpoints, rangepoints)
+nudged.estimate(dom, ran)
 ------------------------------------------

 **Parameters**

-- *domainpoints*, list of [x,y] points
+- *dom*, domain, list of [x,y] points
-- *rangepoints*, list of [x,y] points
+- *ran*, range, list of [x,y] points

-The *domain* and *range* should have equal length.
+The *dom* and *ran* should have equal length.
 Different lengths are allowed but additional points in the longer list are ignored in the estimation.

 **Return** a new *nudged.Transform(...)* instance.